dappforce/subsocial-docs/docs/faq/Developers.md

 - For transactions on this chain, users need to have SUB tokens (read [tokenomics](https://docs.subsocial.network/docs/tokenomics/token-economics)) and the polkadotjs extension installed on their browser.

 ### How do I get these SUB tokens?
-While building you can easily run a local subsocial chain on your machine, in which you can have any amount of SUB tokens to test and build.
+- While building you can easily run a local subsocial chain on your machine, in which you can have any amount of SUB tokens to test and build.
 Once, you have something to deploy and share with the community we would love to send you some SUBs.
+- It's best to test your Dapps on Subsocial's testnet called **SoonSocial**.
+And for getting these tokens you can use our faucet on our [discord server](https://discord.gg/yHRFdyMCmA).
+- The facuet project is opensource [here](https://github.com/dappforce/substrate-faucet).

 ### Do I need to know **RUST** or **POLKADOT** ecosystem?
 You **don’t** need to learn about RUST or POLKADOT ecosystem to build decentralized apps, you can use our typescript-based SDK to connect and interact with chains through frontends.